jameschensmith/awesome-website-paths/README.md

 ## Pages

+- [`/ideas`](https://aboutideasnow.com) - Details what the person would like to work on in the future.
 - [`/now`](https://nownownow.com) - Explains what the person is focused on at this point in their life.
 - [`/purpose`](https://slashpurpose.org) - Explains the "why" behind the website's "what".
 - [`/uses`](https://uses.tech) - Details developer setups, gear, software, and configs.